ray-project/ray/doc/source/cluster/kubernetes/user-guides/gcp-gke-tpu-cluster.md

 ## Step 1: Create a Kubernetes cluster on GKE

-Run all following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
-If running from your local machine, you need to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
+Run the following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
+If running from your local machine, install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).

 Create a Standard GKE cluster and enable the Ray Operator in the us-central2-b compute region: